 And do you think it's appropriate for the Clinton campaign to hand over questions to Chris Hayes or whoever the anchor is?

-I think there has been actually.
+I think there has been, actually.

-It's not even up for dispute, Jessie.
+That's not even up for dispute, Jesse.

 Well, it is up for dispute because there are people disputing it.